 What does it mean if you see a decrease in quality leads?
 It means that one or many elements of your content strategy is/are not working out.
 It means that you might want to review the positioning of your content.

 As you might know, ideal buyers of SaaS organizations are B2B.
-This implies that the campaigns are likely to be targeted towards CTOs, CMOs, or other
+This implies that the campaigns are likely to be targeted towards CTOs, CMOs, or other decision makers in the same categories.
+Your content should be persona-targeting and you should make necessary changes based on the vendor, the solution’s nature, and niche.

-Now that you know how important it is to produce relevant content, keeping in mind your buyer personas, the next thing is to map the content correctly all through the buyer's journey.
+Now that you know how important it is to produce relevant content, keeping in mind your buyer personas, the next thing is to map the content correctly all through the buyer’s journey.
 It is possible that your prospects might lose interest or get stuck if the information to solve their challenges is not provided to them at the buying stage.
-Mapping buyer's journey clearly is what SaaS companies should do to avoid prospects to get stuck.
+Mapping buyer’s journey clearly is what SaaS companies should do to avoid prospects to get stuck.
 This can be done by understanding their needs and have content that is relevant.
 Give the information that they might be looking for and take then closer to a decision.
-Nurturing your leads to decide can be a cup of
+Nurturing your leads to decide can be a cup of tea, if you have supporting content!

 To sum up, ideal content: